newrelic/demo-deployer/documentation/tutorial/user_stories/Hello/README.md

 ## Deploying

 The deploy config file [hello.json](hello.json) is provided for this user story.
-Make a copy of this file and put it in your configs folder at `$HOME/configs`.

 To execute the deployment with docker, run the below commands from within your local deployer directory: